-We are thrilled to announce that funds are now in place to tackle the most difficult and expensive phase of the Kicking Horse Canyon Project, from West Portal to Yoho Bridge.
-Construction cost will be one of the most expensive in the province’s history per-kilometre and will include the four-laning and realignment of four kilometres of highway, requiring a combination of bridges, retaining walls, rock catchment ditches and other measures to reduce rock fall hazards and bring the road up to a modern four-lane standard.
-Funding has also been secured to four-lane highway 1 between the Donald Weigh Scale and Forde Station Road (about 20 kilometres west of Golden).
+Work is now underway to tackle the most difficult and expensive phase of the Kicking Horse Canyon Project, from West Portal to Yoho Bridge.
+Construction costs are some of the most expensive in the province’s history per-kilometre and includes the four-laning and realignment of four kilometres of highway, requiring a combination of bridges, retaining walls, rock catchment ditches and other measures to reduce rock fall hazards and bring the road up to a modern four-lane standard.

 We’ve fired up our Road Trip Time Machine to show you the road as it was in 1966 and to help you imagine where we are going on this important route in the future.
 Learn more about our photologs and see other BC Road Trip Time Machines here.

-The Trans-Canada Highway is the primary east-west connector through British Columbia, our main gateway to the rest of Canada, and a vital route for travel, tourism and trade and BC Highway 1 (between Kamloops and the Alberta border) is being improved as a part of BC on the Move – our 10 year transportation plan.
+The Trans-Canada Highway is the primary east-west connector through British Columbia, our main gateway to the rest of Canada, and a vital route for travel, tourism and trade and BC Highway 1 (between Kamloops and the Alberta border) is being improved as a part of a 10 year transportation plan.
 Do you have any questions about this, or any other work we do?
 Let us know in the comments below or connect with us on Twitter or Facebook.

 Kicking Horse Pass and River were named after James Hector, a naturalist, geologist, and surgeon who was a member of the Palliser Expedition through the area in the mid 1800’s.
 Hector was kicked by his horse while exploring the region, knocked unconscious and believed dead.
 Luckily for Hector, he fully recovered but the horse story stuck and the area came to be known as Kicking Horse.
 Now you know.